keeees/csv-flashcard/README.md

 3. Visit `http://localhost:5000`

-## Deploy to Render
+## Deploy to Railway

 1. Push this repo to GitHub
+2. Go to [railway.app](https://railway.app) and sign up
+3. Click "New Project" → "Deploy from GitHub repo"
-2. Connect your GitHub repo to Render
+4. Select your flashcard repo
-3. Render will auto-detect the `render.yaml` configuration
-4. Deploy!
+5. Railway auto-detects everything and deploys! ✨

+No configuration needed - Railway reads `Procfile` and `requirements.txt` automatically.

 ## CSV Format